-THE RETIRING REBELS .- The rebels in lower Virginia during Saturday night hastily evacuated their strong line of fortifications at Yorktown retreating up the peninsula toward Richmond.
+THE RETIRING REBELS .- The rebels in lowevacuated their strong line of fortifications at Yorktown retreating up the peninsula toward Richmond.
 Of course, they carried off many of their guns and stores, but left a number of heavy siege pieces, with a considerable amount of camp equipage and ordnance stores.
-We presume they have retreated to a new and stronger line of defences which they have
+We presume they have retreated to a new and stronger line of defences which they have been constructing.